avent-ai/sales-agent/website/docs/Tools/Open_source_models.md

    )
    ```

-By following these steps, you can configure SalesGPT to use an open-source model for generating responses.
+By following these steps, you can configure SallySalesBuddy to use an open-source model for generating responses.

 For more information on possible model deployments, you can visit: [LiteLLM Providers Documentation](https://litellm.vercel.app/docs/providers)